MicrosoftDocs/power-automate-docs/articles/api-connector-overview.md

 ![Power Apps Diagram](./media/api-connectors/PowerApps.png)

-Using PowerApps, users can build simple apps for line of business scenarios, that read and write data to multiple cloud sources.
+Through PowerApps, users can build simple apps for line of business scenarios, that read and write data to multiple cloud sources.
 Some examples of such apps include survey forms, timesheets, expense reporting, etc. Users can securely publish and share these apps to mobile or web for use within their organization.

 ## Requirements

-To build and submit an API connector, you must meet the following requirements:
+To build and submit an API connector, your service must meet the following requirements:
 - Business user or pro developer scenario that fits well with Flow, PowerApps and Logic Apps
 - Publicly available service with stable REST APIs